A Classic Homemade Salad Dressing

 - Vinegar: this can be white wine vinegar, balsamic, apple cider, raspberry, really any type of vinegar.
 Substitute with citrus juice (see below).

-- Mustard: Dijon mustard is the most consistent choice and will give arguably the best flavour, but I often use German mustard and grainy mustards.
+- Mustard: Dijon mustard is the most consistent choice and will give arguably the best flavour, but I sometimes use German mustard or grainy mustard in a pinch.
 Any middle-sharp mustard can be used, but in no circumstance should yellow hot dog mustard.

 - Spices: start with salt and pepper – season to taste – and add more if you’d like (see below).

-Step 1: add all of the ingredients to a lidded jar.
+Step 1: add all of the ingredients to a jar with a tight-fitting lid.
+Alternatively, add to a mixing bowl if using a whisk instead.

 Variations